 How OKRs benefit organisational cohesion

-So, right now, you’re probably wondering what the OKRs in Microsoft Viva Goals could do for your business.
+So, right now, you’re probably wondering what OKRs in Microsoft Viva Goals could do for your business.
 When done well, a good OKR system can benefit efficiency through collaboration.
 In turn, that becomes a positive force for workplace culture, which is why Microsoft has chosen to focus on OKRS in Viva Goals.

 OKRs show your people their work has value